ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 can be "explained away" better than Tolkien.

-Julith Shulevitz [Shulevitz][^3] takes the movies as a starting-point to slag Tolkien off in a variety of self-contradictory ways: as a come-uppance for the *tweedy philogist* (surely calling the kettle black here), and most conspicuously, lumping him together with J.K Rowling as a children's writer.
+Julith Shulevitz [Shulevitz][^3] takes the movies as a starting-point to slag Tolkien off in a variety of self-contradictory ways: as a comeuppance for the *tweedy philogist* (surely calling the kettle black here), and most conspicuously, lumping him together with J.K Rowling as a children's writer.
 Admitting she loved the books as a child, she still sees them in categorical
-terms: like Rowling, Tolkien wasn't writing for a demographic, but contemporary criticism like Shulevitz's depends on it, so *obviously* LoTR is the progenitor of all modern fantasy - perhaps not so far from the truth - which is, of course, a Bad Thing.
+terms: like Rowling, Tolkien wasn't writing for a demographic, but contemporary criticism like Shulevitz's depends on it, so *obviously* LOTR is the progenitor of all modern fantasy - perhaps not so far from the truth - which is, of course, a Bad Thing.